-In block 4 and 5 students of the HEPL programme must choose elective courses with a total minimum of 10 EC and students in the HE specialisation choose elective courses with a minimum of 10 EC.
+In block 4 and 5 students of the HEPL programme or the HE specialisation must choose elective courses with a total minimum of 10 EC.
 Within the HEPL/HE programme the following courses are offered.

-Block Course EC HEPL Health Economics 4 Competition in Health Care Markets 5 $\checkmark$ Global Health Economics 5 $\checkmark$ Measurement of Patient Preferences using Discrete Choice Experiments 5 N Health Care Ethics 5 $\checkmark$ Advanced Health Economic Modelling 5 $\checkmark$ 5 Behavioural Decision Theory in Health 5 $\checkmark$ Governing Healthy Cities 5 $\checkmark$ Health, Economic Development & Policy 5 $\checkmark$ Pharmaceutical Pricing And Market Access 5 $\checkmark$
+Block Course EC HEPL Health Economics

+4 Competition in Health Care Markets 5 V V

+Global Health Economics 5 V V

+Measurement of Patient Preferences using Discrete Choice Experiments 5 V ٧

+Health Care Ethics 5 V

+Advanced Health Economic Modelling 5 V V

+5 Behavioural Decision Theory in Health 5 V V

+Governing Healthy Cities 5 V

+Health, Economic Development & Policy 5 V V

+Pharmaceutical Pricing And Market Access 5 V V

 Students of the HE specialisation must choose all of their electives from the list of courses that are offered within the programme.

 HEPL students who go on an exchange to a university abroad, may ask the Examination Board for permission to replace their elective courses with master-level courses that are offered by the receiving university.
-Other students may request permission to replace one course with one or more master-level courses from outside the HEPL programme.
-Requirements for both groups of students are (i) that the content of outside courses is related to HEPL, (ii) that the outside courses have no substantial overlap with the compulsory courses of the HEPL programme (iii) and with the ESHPM bachelor's programme, all to be determined by the Examination Board.
+Other students may request permission to replace one course with one or more master-level courses from outside the HEPL programme, which have not already obtained study credits (EC's).
+Students need prior consent from the Examination Board.

+Requirements for both groups of students are (i) that the content of outside courses is related to the learning objectives of the HEPL, (ii) that the outside courses have no substantial overlap with the compulsory courses of the HEPL programme and with the ESHPM bachelor's programme, (iii) the course is followed within the relevant academic year; all to be determined by the Examination Board.
+The Examination Board will ask the programme director for advice.

 Internships, including medical residencies do not qualify.